easydorica/genomicscourse.github.io/README.md

 [4] This section give an overview of the **alignment track**.
 The reads are represented by grey bars stacked on top of each other, where they are aligned to the reference genome.
 The reads are pointed to indicate their orientation (i.e. the forward strand or the reverse strand).
 Reads that are displayed with light grey borders and transparent or in other colors, have bad mapping quality.
 At each base that the read sequence mismatches the reference, IGV uses color markers to highlight potential genetic alterations in reads against a reference sequence.
 By clicking over a specific grey bar you can obtain additional information about the specific read: the read name, alignment quality, CIGAR and information about its mate read.
+Scroll down to see all the alligned reads.

 ![Fig.7](https://github.com/easydorica/genomicscourse.github.io/assets/89908049/3860b027-d078-4f13-9d80-62c5825f2798)
 **Fig.7**

 [5] **Gene track**.
-Graphical representation of the gene.
+Graphical representation of the gene and the different transcripts.
 Genes are represented as lines and boxes.
 Lines represent intronic regions, and boxes represent exonic regions.
 The arrows indicate the direction/strand of transcription for the gene.
 When an exon box become narrower in height, this indicates a UTR.
+Clicking on a specific gene transcript track will display a window containing more details.
-In this section can be loaded other annotation tracks (e.g. dbSNP database of common polymorphisms or Clinvar database for interpretations of clinical significance of variants)
+In this section can be loaded other annotation tracks (e.g. dbSNP database of common polymorphisms or Clinvar database for interpretations of clinical significance of variants).

 ![Fig.8](https://github.com/easydorica/genomicscourse.github.io/assets/89908049/c1a42ad4-d906-43ad-817a-8adf56bd0502)
 **Fig.8**

 > **❓ Questions**
 >
 > **Q1.1: What are the genomic coordinates for *B4GALNT1* gene?**
+> **Q1.2: How many exons are there in the main *B4GALNT1* transcript NM_001276468.2?**
-> **Q1.2: On which chromosome arm is the *RASAL1* gene located?**
+> **Q1.3: On which chromosome arm is the *RASAL1* gene located?**

 **Enter the genomic coordinate: chr6:150209805**

 > **❓ Questions**
 >
-> **Q1.3: Is a variant reported at this position?
+> **Q1.4: Is a variant reported at this position?
 If so, what type of variant is it (SNV or InDels)?**
-> **Q1.4: If any variant is present, what do you think about it?
+> **Q1.5: If any variant is present, what do you think about it?
 Can be considered true or not?
 Why?**

 > _**NOTE**_
 > Look at the sequence of the reference genome close to the entered position!!